otto-torino/django-baton/README.md

 - Customization available for recompiling the js app provided
 - IT translations provided

-The following packages are required to manage the Google Analytics index:
+The following packages are required to manage the Google Analytics index, you must install them manually:

 - google-auth
 - google-auth-httplib2